Predictive Complexity Priors: EXPERIMENTS

 \paragraph{Neural Networks} We next report results using resnets for regression: $\ry \sim \text{N}(\ry | \vx, \{ \rmW_{l}\}_{l=1}^{3})$, $\rw_{l, i, j} \sim \text{N}(0, \rlambda_{l,i}^{2}\rtau_{l})$, $\rlambda_{l,i} \sim \Gamma^{-1}(3,3)$ where $l$ indexes layers, $i$ rows of the weight matrix, and $j$ columns.
 This prior has two forms of Bayesian regularization.
-The row-wise scale $\rlambda_{l, i}$ implements \textit{automatic relevance determination} (ARD) \cite{mackay1996bayesian, neal1994bayesian}, which controls the effective width.
-The layer-wise scale $\rtau_{l}$ performs \textit{automatic depth determination} (ADD) \cite{nalisnick19dropout}, as it controls the effective depth.
+The row-wise scale $\rlambda_{l, i}$ implements \textit{automatic relevance determination} (ARD) \citep{mackay1996bayesian, neal1994bayesian}, which controls the effective width.
+The layer-wise scale $\rtau_{l}$ performs \textit{automatic depth determination} (ADD) \citep{nalisnick19dropout}, as it controls the effective depth.
 We again compare three strategies for setting $\rtau$.
 The first is to use a fixed scale ($\rtau = \tau_{0}$), thereby removing ADD and serving as a weak baseline.
 The second is to use a shrinkage prior. \citet{nalisnick19dropout} use an inverse gamma prior, and we report their results as the strong baseline.
 For our method we use the PredCP with a log-Cauchy$(0,1)$ KLD prior.
-For posterior inference, we use Bayes-by-backprop \cite{blundell2015weight} for the weights and variational EM \cite{wu2018fixingVB, nalisnick19dropout} for the scales $\rlambda$ and $\rtau$.
-The maximization step cannot be performed analytically for the PredCP, as it can for the inverse Gamma, and so we perform iterative gradient-based optimization.
-Results on UCI benchmarks \cite{Dua:2019, hernandez2015probabilistic} are reported in Table \ref{tab:UCIresults}.
+For posterior inference, we use Bayes-by-backprop \citep{blundell2015weight} for the weights and variational EM \citep{wu2018fixingVB, nalisnick19dropout} for the scales $\rlambda$ and $\rtau$.
+The maximization step cannot be performed analytically for the PredCP, as it can for the inverse gamma, and so we perform iterative gradient-based optimization.
+Again, we use relatively small data sets to ensure the prior remains influential: results on UCI benchmarks \citep{Dua:2019, hernandez2015probabilistic} are reported in Table \ref{tab:UCIresults}.
 Using the PredCP results in the best test set root-mean-square error (RMSE) for three of the seven benchmarks (\texttt{boston}, \texttt{energy}, \texttt{yacht}) and in one tie (\texttt{kin8nm}).